Stroke: Bladder and Bowel Problems - Topic Overview

 Stroke: Speech and Language Problems - Topic Overview

 Some people have speech and language problems after a stroke.
 These problems may involve any or all aspects of language use, such as speaking, reading, writing, and understanding the spoken word.
 Speech and language problems (aphasia) usually occur when a stroke affects the right side of the body.
 Trouble communicating can be very frustrating.
 When you talk to someone who has had a stroke, be patient, understanding, and supportive.The following are tips for helping someone who has speech and language problems:Speak directly to him or her—not to a companion, even if that person is an interpreter—and speak in second, not third, person: How are you feeling today?Maintain eye contact.Speak slowly and simply in a normal tone of voice.
 People who have speech and language problems are not deaf.Give him or her adequate time to respond.Listen carefully.Focus on what the person is saying, not how he or she is saying it.Don't fill in with a word or sentence unless you are asked.Ask the

-Health tools help you make wise health decisions or take action to improve your health.Interactive tools are designed to help people determine health risks, ideal weight, target heart rate, and more.
-Stroke risk from atrial fibrillation ...
+Health tools help you make wise health decisions or take action to improve your health.
+Decision Points focus on key medical care decisions that are important to many health problems.

 Transient Ischemic Attack (TIA) - Topic Overview

 What is a transient ischemic attack (TIA)?
 Some people call a transient ischemic attack (TIA) a mini - stroke, because the symptoms are like those of a stroke but do not last long.